fqxp/dockerfiles/base/README.md

 # A docker base image with SSH access

 The image `fqxp/base` provides a Debian-based docker container, derived from `tianon/debian:wheezy`.
-It features supervisor-managed pluggable services and SSH access, plus later some convenience stuff.
+It features supervisor-managed pluggable services and SSH access, plus some convenience stuff.

 ## Building the container